-Jasmine Dreame Wagner – Wagner is a jack-of-all-trades.
+Jasmine Dreame Wagner – Wagner is a multidisciplinary artist.
 She is an acclaimed singer-songwriter, poet, author, experimental, and multimedia artist from New York City.
 Her work has appeared or is forthcoming in American Letters & Commentary, Beloit Poetry Journal, BOMB Magazine, Colorado Review, Guernica, Fence, Hyperallergic, Indiana Review, New American Writing, Seattle Review, Sycamore Review, YETI Magazine, and much, much more.

 Her new EP, Switchblade Moon, will be released June 26th.
 It’s available for pre-order on Bandcamp.

 JonoJosh – Also known as JJ Gerber, JonoJosh started as a dancer and choreographer, performing alongside Marianas Trench, Carly Rae Jepsen, and Korean superstars PSY.
 His first love, though, is in music, specifically contemporary pop and R&B. The Toronto artist’s new single, “Half”, is out now.

 Quote: “I love Marvin Gaye because he boldly wrote about every part of his life, and he would make them all groove!
 He inspires me to write from the heart and make songs that people can dance to.
 Whether its about love, war, heartbreak, inner city living, partying or just being seen by another human, Marvin was always sharing the black experience with the world.”

 KEFFA: The project of Aaron Alem, KEFFA is a singer, rapper, producer, and songwriter based out of Toronto.